planet-lia/lia-docs/content/examples/basic-unit-communication.md

 <div id="Python3" class="tabcontent cc1">
 {{< highlight python3 "linenos=table,hl_lines=" >}}
-# Paste this code in process_game_state(...) method.
+# Paste this code in update(...) method.
+Note that you should not set
+# a new navigation path to your unit in the code after the one below,
+# as it will override it.
+Thus it is good to place this code on the
+# bottom of your update(...) method.

 # Iterate through all of your units.
-for unit in game_state["units"]:
+for unit in state["units"]:

-    # Do this only when there is no opponent in viewing area.
-If there
-    # is an opponent in viewing area it is better to fight it.
+    # If the unit is a warrior and it currently does not see an opponent
+    # (and fights it), check it's teammates vision ares for nearby opponents.
-    if len(unit["opponentsInView"]) is 0:
+    if unit["type"] == UnitType.WARRIOR and len(unit["opponentsInView"]) is 0:

         # Check if some teammate detected an opponent near the unit.
 If
         # it did then send the unit to the location of the opponent.
-        for teammate in game_state["units"]:
+        for teammate in state["units"]:
             found = False

             for opponent in teammate["opponentsInView"]: